georeri/gwc-demo/README.md

 - Set title to a descriptive title of your site
 - Set theme = "base16" //Or whatever theme you used

-Follow instructions here to setup and Action to publish your site: https://gohugo.io/hosting-and-deployment/hosting-on-github/
+Follow instructions here to setup an Action to publish your site: https://gohugo.io/hosting-and-deployment/hosting-on-github/

 Push code to remote